Where the road ends, adventure begins.

 Lighthouse Beach:

-Venture across the bay to visit beautiful, and often empty, Lighthouse Beach for a swim.
-To get there take a left on the main road leaving Todo Bien, drive until the road ends and turn left.
-Drive through the small town of Los Planes and continue to follow the road to the left.
-After being in the car for about 25 minutes, you will see a guard gate on the left.
-Turn left here and follow the dirt road all the way to the lighthouse and the water.
+Venture across the bay to discover Lighthouse Beach, a beautiful, uncrowded stretch of coastline perfect for a refreshing swim.
+To get there, turn left onto the main road and follow it to the end, then turn left again.
+Continue through the town of Los Planes, staying left as the road winds around the bay.
+After about 25 minutes, you’ll see a guard gate on your left.
+Turn there and follow the dirt road all the way to the lighthouse and the water.

 Balandra Bay: